 Oregonians saved $309 million on energy bills in 2013

-Energy Trust of Oregon helped utility customers get more from their energy at 69,000 locations across the state
+Energy Trust of Oregon helped Central Oregon utility customers save $4.2 million at 3,484 locations

 “Oregonians rely on Energy Trust to help them get more from their energy in their homes and businesses,” said Margie Harris, executive director, Energy Trust.
 “Each year, we drive innovation and create opportunities for all types of customers to benefit from energy savings and renewable generation.”

 In 2013, Energy Trust’s services, incentives and network of 2,700 allied contractors helped customers of Portland General Electric, Pacific Power, NW Natural and Cascade Natural Gas make wide-ranging energy improvements, including: